opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Test Host needs a few environment variables set correctly in order to access the Openstack API required to drive the Dovetail tests.
+The Test Host needs a few environment variables set correctly in order to access the OpenStack API which is required to drive the Dovetail tests.
 For convenience and as a convention, we will also create a home directory for storing all Dovetail related config files and results files: